Data Centers

 Disaster recovery testing had focused on failover.
 Testing had not focused on the restoration sequence itself.
 This sequence had never been run end-to-end under realistic conditions.

 Events like this are rarely unique.
-Similar patterns appear across many industries and asset types.
+Similar failure mode patterns appear across many industries and asset types — often invisible until the operating context changes.